 The owner was Charles Wade Apthorp, who had his mansion built in 1764.
 Back then, the Upper West Side area was known as Bloomingdale, a rural village with hills and meadows.
 Apthorp was a wealthy British loyalist, a successful merchant, and a member of the Governor’s council from 1763 to 1783.

 The 18-acre mansion overlooked the Hudson River and the New Jersey Palisades.
-Although the mansion was referred to as the Apthorp Mansion, it was called Elmwood for the beautiful Elmwood trees on the property.
+Although it was referred to as the Apthorp Mansion, it was called Elmwood for the beautiful Elmwood trees on the property.

-While it’s rare to find more photographs or drawings of Elmwood, the Upper West Side Story reprinted a newspaper ad for the property in 1780, which delves deeper into the beauty of the estate:
+While it’s rare to find more photographs or drawings of Elmwood, a 1780 newspaper ad for the property was reprinted in Peter Salwen’s Upper West Side Story, and it delves deeper into the beauty of the estate:

 “… About 300 acres of choice rich land, chiefly meadow, in good order, on which are two very fine orchards of the best fruit. . . .
 An exceedingly good house, elegantly furnished, commanding beautiful prospects of the East and North-Rivers, on the latter of which the estate is bounded.”

-Mary Louise Booth, a contemporary historian in her day, also wrote:
+Mary Louise Booth, a contemporary historian in her day, also wrote about the mansion:

 “Around this old mansion still linger the stateliness and beauty of its aspect in the past…The stately recessed portico, with its supporting Corinthian columns, the corresponding pilasters, and the high, arched door-way at the middle of the house opening into a spacious hall, give an aristocratic air quite superior in pleasantness of impression to any of the more pretentious of modern houses in the city…”

-The home was even the perfect setting where Apthorp’s daughter, Maria, married politician Hugh Williamson on January 3, 1789.
+The home was even the perfect setting for Apthorp’s daughter, Maria, to marry politician Hugh Williamson on January 3, 1789.